open-slicer/cell/docs/index.md

 The REST API exposes everything outgoing that doesn't require a persistent connection.
 This allows clients without the ability to hold long-running connections to use Cell.
 Contrary to this, [WebSocket](https://en.wikipedia.org/wiki/WebSocket) is used for incoming data (e.g. events); this is what allows realtime communication.

 For example, to send a message you'd make a REST POST request to `/api/v2/channels/:id/messages`.
-This is then able to be received by GETting `/api/v2/lockets`, using the link in the response and waiting for an `EVT_MESSAGE_CREATE` event.
+This is then able to be received by GETting `/api/v2/lockets`, using the link in the response and waiting for a message create event.
 The payload will also contain the message body, so making another request to get it shouldn't be a requirement.

 ## Encryption